 Parks Policy 3.1.
-Prioritize the acquisition of trail corridors routes that connect parks, schools, residential, and urban areas where financially feasible.
+Prioritize the acquisition of trail corridors routes that connect parks, schools, residential, and urban areas where financially feast the sector of the

 Parks Policy 3.2.
 Integrate reusable grey water in parks, golf courses, and other high use public facilities when feasible.